Families in which both parents worked before children were born have had to give up a salary due to soaring childcare costs.

 Extra tax relief planned

-From autumn 2015, families will be able to offset up to £10,000 per child of nursery or after-school care costs against income tax – a potential saving of £2,000.
+Initially due to start from autumn 2015, families will be able to offset up to £10,000 per child off nursery or after-school care costs against income tax – a potential saving of £2,000.

 But Ballmer says that it is not just a question of money.